MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 ### Configure Active Directory Group Policy

 In this section, you'll configure Group Policy on the domain controller so that domain members automatically request user and computer certificates.
-Doing so lets VPN users request and retrieve user certificates that authenticate VPN connections automatically.
-Also, this policy allows NPS servers to request server authentication certificates automatically.
+This configuration lets VPN users request and retrieve user certificates that automatically authenticate VPN connections.
+This policy also allows NPS servers to request server authentication certificates automatically.

 1. On the domain controller, open Group Policy Management.